 Eating a well-balanced puppy food will keep your pup healthy and active, with a shiny coat, bright eyes, lots of energy and regular, firm stools.

 Yes, premium pet foods cost more than generic brands, but they're packed full of superior quality ingredients.

 Plus, they do NOT contain the fillers, additives, preservatives and 'junk' of many cheaper brands.

 But, it's easy to get overwhelmed, and a bit confused, by the huge variety of different puppy food brands and formulas.

 On this page you'll find some simple guidelines that will help you figure out what is a good puppy food (and what isn't) and whether or not it's right for your pup's age, breed or size.

-Because your pup will be growing rapidly for the first year (or even for up to 2 years and beyond if he's a large breed puppy) Fido needs much higher levels of protein, vitamins and minerals than is found in regular adult dog food.
+Because your pup will be growing rapidly for the first year (or years if he's a large-breed) Fido needs much higher levels of protein, vitamins and minerals than is found in regular adult dog food.